yuyang339/cs140e-21spr/labs/3-bootloader/README.md

 --------------------------------------------------------------------
 ### Step 1: write the unix side `my-install` first

-Debugging the pi code will be painful, since it requires copying files to the microSD etc.  So we first start with the much nicer task of replacing the Unix side bootler.
+Debugging the pi code will be painful, especially since it requires copying files to the microSD etc.  So we first start with the much nicer task of replacing the Unix side bootloader.
 If you write it correctly, it should work seamlessly with the original pi-side.

 Where is the code: